carryprotocol/carry-token-crowdsale/README.md

-- `CarryTokenCrowdsale` which declares the common base contract for token crowdsale and is based on [OpenZeppelin]'s [`CappedCrowdsale`][CappedCrowdsale] & [WhitelistedCrowdsale][] contracts, to be used for the Carry token presale & public sale,
+- `CarryTokenCrowdsale` which declares the common base contract for token crowdsale and is based on [OpenZeppelin]'s [`CappedCrowdsale`][CappedCrowdsale] & [`WhitelistedCrowdsale`][WhitelistedCrowdsale] contracts, to be used for the Carry token presale & public sale,

 - `GradualDeliveryCrowdsale` which declares the base contract for token crowdsale that does not deliver tokens to a beneficiary immediately after